osbuild/guides/src/image-builder-on-premises/blueprint-reference.md

 ### OpenSCAP

 From `RHEL 8.7` & `RHEL 9.1` support has been added for `OpenSCAP` build-time remediation.
 The blueprints accept two fields:
-- the `datastream` path to the remediation instructions
+- the `datastream` path to the remediation instructions (optional)
 - the `profile_id` of the desired security profile

+If the datastream parameter is not provided, `osbuild-composer` will now provide a sensible default based on the selected distro.

 Please see [the OpenSCAP page](oscap-remediation.md) for the list of available security profiles.